 You've probably experienced the emotional uplift of being in nature, whether that's climbing a mountain, hiking in woodland, or just visiting your local park.
 Switching up your surroundings, having a break and stepping away from technology all bring their own benefits, but there's much to be said for the properties of nature itself.

 The importance of nature to our mental wellbeing is gaining traction on both a social and institutional level.
-Last year the NHS announced plans for mental health treatment programmes involving wildlife (though whether these programmes will be rolled out post-pandemic remains to be seen).
+Last year the NHS announced plans for mental health treatment programmes involving wildlife.
 And the Japanese government has long-championed the benefits of forest bathing, putting a good deal of money into research on the benefits of being amongst nature.

 Nature as a whole is known to reduce stress-levels, speed up recovery times, improve focus and boost mood, but there are certain forms which do this best.